voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Which hiera merge behavior to use.
 Valid values are 'native', 'deep', and 'deeper'.
 Deep and deeper values will install the deep_merge gem into the puppet runtime.
-Default: undef, hiera defaults to 'native'

 Default value: `undef`